SoniaPozzi/itk_testapp/README.md

 A Function (ImageFunctionItk):
 	 - Based on ImageSampler,  ImageFunctionItk fills the mesh with the pixels values from the cropped and filtered series .

-ImageSampler:
-	- Based on FileDicomChoose,  ImageSampler fills the mesh with the pixels values from the cropped and filtered series .
+Based on FileDicomChoose,  ImageSampler fills the mesh with the pixels values from the cropped and filtered series .